Rifana20/heartgram/README.md

-# heartgram
-#Project name
-Heartgram – Where Love Finds Its Perfect Expression! ❤️
+#Heartgram – Where Love Finds Its Perfect Expression! ❤️

 Heartgram is a love-themed platform that turns emotions into experiences with music and playful effects.
 Users can share love notes, test compatibility, get couple name suggestions, explore gift ideas, take the Flame Test, get book recommendations, spin for surprises, generate poems, and receive a daily quote.